arunoda/meteor-heapsave/README.md

 ## Notice
 * In order to get a heapdump you need to have at least twice of Memory on the system.
-So it's better to turn on swap if you are running under low memory server.
+So it's better to turn on swap if you are running under a low memory server.
-* Every heapdump will cause v8 to call `gc()`. gc() is a blocking operation.
+* Every heapdump will cause v8 to call `gc()`.
+It is a blocking operation.
 * Heapdump will be saved to disk using a child_process.
-* Heapdump will be compressed before sending to s3.
-Compression also done via a child process
+* Heapdump will be compressed before sending it to s3.
+Compression also done via a child process.
 * refer [node-heapdump](https://github.com/bnoordhuis/node-heapdump) project for more information

 ## Analyzing